OrianaVenture/VentureValheim/Scaling/README.md

 Set the difficulty of each biome and configure all creatures and items by using the automatic scaling system.
 You may also define your own custom configuration for individual creatures and items (including other modded content).
 This mod can dynamically create a game balance that is very different from the Vanilla gameplay experience!

 It is highly recommend to use a mod that shows the creature health in-game so you and your players can see the differences when scaling creatures.
-BetterUI_Reforged by thedefside is one of my favorites.

 Below are some explanations of features and how to configure them.
 See more details in the config file.
 Generate the config file by launching the game once with this mod installed.